flowalex-tech/wolf-family-cookbook/content/dessert/candy/vanilla_carmels.md

 * 1/3 cups butter
 * 2 cups sugar
-* 2 cups light cream
+* 2 cups light cream (or heavy cream DO NOT use half and half)
 * 1 cup corn syrup
 * 1/2 teaspoon salt
 * 1 teaspoon vanilla extract